cloudreve/docs/en/overview/deploy/docker-compose.md

 ## Next Steps {#next-steps}

+Cloudreve will listen on port 5212 by default.
+You can access Cloudreve by visiting `http://localhost:5212` in your browser.
+Please register an account; the first registered account will be set as the administrator.

 At this point, Cloudreve has started successfully and is listening on port 5212.
 Please continue to the [Next Steps](./configure) page to complete your deployment.

 ## Common Issues {#common-issues}